dyozie/pivotal-hd-docs/content/installation/command-center/uninstalling-pivotal-commandcenter.md

 ---
-title: Uninstalling Pivotal Command Centers
+title: Uninstalling Pivotal Command Center
 ---

 How to uninstall Pivotal Command Center and the Pivotal HD cluster:

 1. Stop services on all your clusters (See the Pivotal HD Enterprise 1.0 Installation and Administrator Guide for detailed steps).